 Optimise your design for mobile devices

 More than half of emails are opened on mobile devices: i.e. smartphones and tablets.
-That ratio is only going to grow in 2016.
+That ratio is only going to grow.
 If your email design is not optimised to display properly on mobile devices, you risk alienating a huge chunk of your audience.

 Integrate email and social media